 You need to have an intermediate level of understanding on those platforms before you even consider expanding to another social media network.
 Focusing on 2 platforms will also help you form better social media habits and not be stretched so thin for content creation and time.

-If you've already taken my free video series: Content Planning for Rockstar Solopreneurs, then you are well on your way to fixing your social media strategy (if you haven't yet, go ahead and click here to get the free training).
+If you've already taken my free video series: Content Planning for Rockstar Solopreneurs, then you are well on your way to fixing your social media strategy.

 Lack of Consistency

 You've probably seen those accounts on Twitter or Facebook that post a whole bunch for awhile, and then drop off the face of the earth.
 Then they come back to sell something, post a few times, and then are gone again.